PrateekSrivastava1/ObjectVisualizer/README.md

 This app is hosted here: [Object Visualizer](https://prateek-pixels.github.io/ObjectVisualizer/)

-How to use:
+### How to use:
 1. For forward and Backword direction use mouse
-2. For left direction use <- Arrow Button
+2. For left direction use Home Arrow Button
-3. For right direction use -> Arrow Button.
+3. For right direction use End Arrow Button.